TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 κVML = 0.1    # mixed-layer vertical diffusivity (m^2/s)
 κVdeep = 1e-5 # background vertical diffusivity (m^2/s)

-# Make the transport matrix
+# Make the transport matrix (should take a few seconds)
 (; T) = transportmatrix(; ϕ, mlotst, modelgrid, indices, ρ, κH, κVML, κVdeep)
 ```

 That's it!
 You've got yourself the transport matrix of your dreams!

 > [!WARNING]
 > This does not work for all CMIP models!
-See below for a list that passed the rudimentary tests.
+See below for a list of models that pass the rudimentary tests.